 Read through our list of must-have foods, resources and shopping tips for seniors with diabetes.

-Making healthy food choices can be challenging — particularly for those with diabetes and their caregivers.
-But it’s a critical part of managing diabetes without complications.
-Simply by eating right, controlling portion size, and sticking to regular mealtimes, it’s possible to help keep blood sugar and body weight within the right target range.
-That’s the core of a good diabetes diet.
+Making healthy food choices can be challenging — particularly for seniors with diabetic restrictions — but it’s a critical part of managing diabetes without health complications.
+Simply by controlling portion size, eating right and sticking to regular mealtimes, it’s possible to help keep blood sugar and body weight within the target range.
+That’s the core of a diabetes diet.

-If you or a loved one has diabetes, there are a handful of crucial foods whose intake absolutely must be limited.
-It doesn’t mean you have to go through your kitchen and chuck every grain of sugar, but it does mean paying attention to how much of these items you consume:
+If you or a loved one has diabetes, there are a handful of foods whose intake must be limited.
+It doesn’t mean you have to go through your kitchen and pitch every grain of sugar you see, but it does mean paying attention to how much of these items you consume.

-- Eat less fat.
-In particular, avoid foods containing saturated fat or trans fat.
+- Fat: In particular, avoid foods containing saturated fat or trans fat

-- Eat less salt.
-Canned, packaged, and processed foods are often culprits when it comes to hidden sodium.
-You want to aim for 2,000 mg per day or less.
+- Salt: Canned, packaged and processed foods are often culprits when it comes to hidden sodium — you want to aim for 2,000 mg per day or less

-- Eat less sugar.
-Watch out for extra sugar in drinks and packaged snack foods.
+- Sugar: Watch out for extra sugar in drinks and packaged snack foods

 Foods That Belong on Every Diabetic’s Shopping List

-- Lean Protein: low-fat or nonfat dairy, skinless poultry, fish, lean cuts of beef and pork.
+- Lean protein: Low-fat or nonfat dairy, skinless fish and poultry, lean cuts of beef and pork.

-- The American Diabetes Association has devoted an entire section of their website to healthy cooking and meal planning, including a sample shopping list.
+- The American Diabetes Association has devoted an entire section of its website to healthy cooking and meal planning, including a sample shopping list.

-- The CDC’s Diabetes Public Health Resource has healthy eating tips, as well as websites and phone numbers to help you put together a diabetes meal plan.
+- The CDC’s Diabetes Public Health Resource has healthy eating tips, as well as phone numbers and websites to help you put together a diabetes meal plan.